LePeti/CSVtoDFcode/README.md

   + Tables are hard to create in a text editor
   + Test cases and test data are hard to think about when represented as code
-  + Test data generator packages don't provide you the table generating code (coming soon)
+  + Test data generator packages don't provide you with the table generating code (coming soon)

 ## How does this package solve it?